se7enxweb/exponentialbasic/documentation/ABOUT.md

-# eZ Publish Basic - About Software / Project Documentation
+# Exponential Basic - About Software / Project Documentation

 ## About

-We are actively working to bring **eZ Publish Basic 2.4.0** to the general public.
+We are actively working to bring **Exponential Basic 2.4.0** to the general public.

-eZ Publish 2.4 is the completed work started by 7x years ago to upgrade eZ Publish 2 Kernel Implementation of a easy to use PHP Personal Home Page CMS or Community Website Building Platform to more modern PHP versions.
+Exponential Basic 2.4 is the completed work started by 7x years ago to upgrade eZ Publish 2 Kernel Implementation of a easy to use PHP Personal Home Page CMS or Community Website Building Platform to more modern PHP versions.

 ## The story